At 6,088m, the Huayna Potosi climb is a bucket list adventure for many travelers visiting Bolivia.

 Why?
 The high altitude.

-If you’ve spent time acclimatizing at a higher altitude, have completed other altitude hikes, and are in top physical condition, then you could do the 2-day option.
+If you’ve spent time acclimatizing at a higher altitude and have completed other altitude hikes, then you could do the 2-day option.

-But for everyone else, stick to the 3-day climb which will increase your chance of reaching the summit.
+But for everyone else, stick to the 3-day climb.
+This will increase your chance of reaching the summit.

 Huayna Potosi tour costs are really affordable, considering it’s a 6,000m peak.